CRABS: A syntactic-semantic pincer strategy for bounding LLM interpretation of Python notebooks

 \begin{enumerate} \item Notebook implements a machine learning workflow.
 Notebooks containing basic tutorials and other instructional materials were excluded. \item Variable use is explicit and clear.
 We excluded Python notebooks that used global variables within functions, or reused variable names as function or class names (and vice versa). \item Information flows comprise a single connected graph.
 Notebooks excluded on this basis either implemented multiple independent workflows, or routed cell-to-cell dataflows through external files. \end{enumerate}

 We determined which notebooks met these criteria by carefully inspecting their contents.
 We inspected the 104 most up-voted Python notebooks to find 50 meeting these criteria.
 Reasons for excluding the other 54 notebooks are indicated in Table~\ref{table:discarded-notebooks} of the Appendix.
-For the ones we selected, we extracted corresponding kernel version IDs from the Meta Kaggle dataset \citep{risdal_kaggle_2022}, and retrieved these notebooks from the Meta Kaggle Code dataset \citep{jim_kaggle_2023}.
+For each notebook we selected, we extracted the corresponding kernel version ID from the Meta Kaggle dataset \citep{risdal_kaggle_2022}, and retrieved the notebook from the Meta Kaggle Code dataset \citep{jim_kaggle_2023}.

 We annotated each of these notebooks by hand, identifying the inputs and outputs of each cell.
 These annotations serve as the ground truth for evaluating CRABS.
 Table~\ref{table:states-notebooks} summarizes the characteristics of the selected 50 notebooks.
 These notebooks generally are nontrivial, on average containing 49 information flows and 160 transitive dependencies each.
 Detailed statistics for each notebook are reported in Table~\ref{table:stats-per-notebook} of the Appendix.
 As these are highly up-voted Kaggle notebooks representing both high-quality tutorials and real-world notebooks for machine learning pipelines, we consider them representative of general data science and machine learning notebooks.